demerara151/zenhan-rs/README.md

 ## Install

-Install the binary from release page.
+Download the binary from [releases](https://github.com/demerara151/zenhan-rs/releases) page.

+Then save it anywhere you want and set the path to the executable.

 ## Usage